Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 8. Peanut Butter

-Peanut butter is a favorite among dog owners and is the perfect snack to add to puzzle toys.
-Be wary of ingredients and never purchase any peanut butter product that contains the artificial sweetener xylitol, which could be deadly to dogs.
-Peanut butter is very high in fat, so moderation is key.
+Peanut butter is a favorite among many dog owners and is the perfect snack to add to puzzle toys.
+Be wary of the ingredients, though, and never purchase any peanut butter product that contains the artificial sweetener xylitol, which can be deadly to dogs.
+Peanut butter is also high in fat, so moderation is key.
 It often contains added salt, so try a product that contains minimal ingredients and no added salt.

 9. Apples

-Apples can make a tasty snack and are a great source of vitamin A and fiber.
-Make sure to remove the entire core and all the seeds (because they contain cyanide) before offering bite-sized pieces to your doggo.
-Apples are high in natural sugar, so it’s best to offer them occasionally in small amounts.
+Apples can make tasty snacks and are a great source of vitamin A and fiber.
+Make sure to remove the entire core and all the seeds (because they contain cyanide) before offering bite-sized pieces to your dog.
+Apples are high in natural sugar, so it’s best to only offer them occasionally in small amounts.

 10. Sardines